-Meanwhile, the more northern waterfall was supposed to have the name Låtefossen.
+Meanwhile, the more northern waterfall was supposed to have the more familiar name of Låtefossen.

 It was definitely busy at the falls during our June 2005 visit despite the threatening weather.

-They had put a little car park area, which seemed kind of small for the amount of traffic (at least when we were there).
+They had put a little car park area, which seemed kind of small for the amount of traffic (at least for each of the times when we were there).

 We had to queue up a little before we found a spot, but somehow the infrastructure here seemed to be strangely sufficient at the time.